sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 * weight: Tensor type, representing the convolutional kernel Tensor in 4D NCDHW format.
 * bias: Tensor type, representing the bias Tensor.
 If None, it indicates no bias.
 Otherwise, it requires a shape of [1, oc, 1, 1, 1] or [oc], where oc represents the number of output channels.
 * kernel: This parameter is currently deprecated and not used.
-* dilation: List of integers, representing the dilation size.
+* dilation: List of integers, representing the dilation size along each spatial axis.
 If None, it is [1, 1, 1].
-If not None, it requires a length of 1 or 3.
+If not None, it requires a length of 3.
-* pad: List of integers, representing the padding size.
+* pad: List of integers, representing the padding size along each spatial axis, which follows the order of [x1_begin, x2_begin…x1_end, x2_end,…].
 If None, it is [0, 0, 0, 0, 0, 0].
-If not None, it requires a length of 1 or 3 or 6.
+If not None, it requires a length of 6.
-* stride: List of integers, representing the stride size.
+* stride: List of integers, representing the stride size along each spatial axis.
 If None, it is [1, 1, 1].
-If not None, it requires a length of 1 or 3.
+If not None, it requires a length of 3.
 * groups: An integer, representing the number of groups in the convolution layer.
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.